History of Christian thought on persecution and tolerance: Supersessionism

 Supersessionist thought is defined by "two core beliefs: (1) that the nation of Israel has forfeited its status as the people of God through disobedience; and (2) the New Testament church has therefore become the true Israel and inheritor of the promises made to the nation of Israel."
 It has three forms: punitive, economic, and/or structural supersessionism.
-Punitive supersessionism is the 'hard' form of supersessionism, and is seen as punishment from God.
-Economic supersessionism is a moderate form concerning God's economy: His plan in history to transfer the role of the "people of God" from an ethnic group to a universal group.
-The third form involves the New Testament having priority over the Old Testament by ignoring or replacing the original meaning of Old Testament passages.
-For example, within the early church, the rise of the use of Greek philosophical interpretation and allegory allowed inferences to be drawn such as the one Tertullian drew when he allegorically interpreted the statement "the older will serve the younger", concerning the twin sons of Isaac and Rebekah (Genesis 25.23), to mean that Israel would serve the Church.
+Punitive supersessionism is the 'hard' form of supersessionism, and is seen as punishment from God of Jews.
+Economic supersessionism is a more moderate form concerning God's economy: His plan in history to transfer the role of the "people of God" from an ethnic group to a universal group.
+The third form involves the New Testament taking priority over the Old Testament (Hebrew Bible) and ignoring or replacing the original meaning of Old Testament (Hebrew Bible) passages.
+For example, within the early church, the rise of the use of Greek philosophical interpretation and allegory allowed inferences to be drawn such as the one Tertullian drew when he allegorically interpreted the statement "the older will serve the younger", concerning the twin sons of Isaac and Rebekah (Genesis 25:23), to mean that Israel would "serve" the Church.

 There is no agreement on when supersessionism began.
-Michael J. Vlach says that some claim it began in the New Testament, some say it began with the Church Fathers, others place its beginnings after the Bar Kokhba revolt in CE135.
-The destruction of Jerusalem by the Romans in CE70 and again in CE135 had a profound impact on Jewish–Christian relations.
-Many saw the Jewish–Christians as traitors for not supporting their brethren, and Vlach says supersessionism grew out of those events.
-Scholars such as W. C. Kaiser Jr. see the fourth century, after Constantine, as supersessionism's true beginning, because that is when a shift in Christian thought on eschatology took place.
-The Church took its universally held traditional interpretation of Revelation 20:4-6 (Millennialism) and its hope of the thousand-year reign of the Messiah on earth, centered in Jerusalem, ruling with the redeemed Israel, and replaced it with a "historicized and allegorized version, that set up the Church" as the metaphorical Israel instead.
+Michael J. Vlach notes that some claim it began in the New Testament; some say it began with the Church Fathers; and others place its beginnings after the Bar Kokhba revolt in 135 CE.
+The 70 CE siege of Jerusalem and the destruction of the Second Temple, and the later Bar Kokhba revolt, both had a profound impact on Jewish–Christian relations.
+Many saw the still-extant Jewish Christians as traitors for not supporting their non-Christian Jewish kinfolk, and Vlach says supersessionism grew out of those events.
+Scholars such as Walter Kaiser Jr. see the fourth century, after the ascension of Constantine the Great, as supersessionism's true beginning, because that is when a shift in Christian thought on eschatology took place.
+The early Church reinterpreted Revelation 20:4–6—and its hope for a millennial reign of Jesus with a "redeemed" Israel after his Second Coming—and replaced it with a "historicized and allegorized version" that positioned the Church as the metaphorical Israel instead.